scummvm/scummvm/doc/docportal/other_platforms/amigaos_4.rst

 Download and extract the ``.lha`` file.

-Run the extracted ``ScummVM_Install`` script.
+Optional: Run the extracted ``ScummVM_Install`` script.
 This installer guides you through the installation process.

 .. figure:: ../images/amigaos_4/installer.png

     The ScummVM installer.

-To automatically keep ScummVM up to date through AmiUpdate, run the ``Autoinstall`` script.
+Note: AmiUpdate is already aware of ScummVM and will automatically keep ScummVM up to date through it's ``Autoinstall`` script.

 Transferring game files
 =========================

 For games on PC or Mac formatted discs, use the original platform to access the data files, and then transfer these to Amiga.
-Alternatively, if you have external hardware such as a Catweazel floppy disc controller, you might be able to use this to access the files.
+Alternatively, if you have external hardware such as a Catweasel Mk4(+) floppy disc controller, you might be able to use this to access the files.

 ScummVM for Amiga OS has Cloud and LAN functionality, to help manage the transfer of files.
 See :doc:`../use_scummvm/connect_cloud` and :doc:`../use_scummvm/LAN`.